An Introduction to Geometric Topology: Introduction

 \subsection{Acknowledgements}

 This book has been written in the years 2011-16, as a slowly growing textbook that has accompanied the author and his students during the master courses in Pisa on hyperbolic geometry, surfaces, and three-manifolds.
-The author has largely profited of many discussions with his students and colleagues, and in particular he would like to warmly thank Giovanni Alberti, Riccardo Benedetti, Andrea Bianchi, Francesco Bonsante, Alessio Carrega, Stefano Francaviglia, Roberto Frigerio, Filippo Mazzoli, Gabriele Mondello, Matteo Novaga, Carlo Petronio, Stefano Riolo, Federico Salmoiraghi, Leone Slavich, Dylan Thurston, and Gabriele Viaggi for their help.
+The author has largely profited of many discussions with his students and colleagues, and in particular he would like to warmly thank Giovanni Alberti, Vinicius Ambrosi, Ludovico Battista, Riccardo Benedetti, Andrea Bianchi, Francesco Bonsante, Alessio Carrega, Jacopo Guoyi Chen, Gemma Di Petrillo, Xiaoming Du, Leonardo Ferrari, Irene Filoscia, Stefano Francaviglia, Roberto Frigerio, John Hubbard, Wolfgang Keller, Patrick Lin, Filippo Mazzoli, Alice Merz, Gabriele Mondello, Andrea Monti, Matteo Novaga, Carlo Petronio, Nicola Picenni, Stefano Riolo, Federico Salmoiraghi, Leone Slavich, Chaitanya Tappu, Giacomo Tendas, Dylan Thurston, and Gabriele Viaggi for their help.